Call: 015394 88855

 Alternatively, you can make a donation here where you can donate as much or as little and as often as you like.

-Many of our holiday cottage owners, as well as us here at Lakelovers, are dog lovers which is why dogs go FREE in our pet friendly cottages.
+Many of our holiday cottage owners, as well as all of the Lakelovers team, are immense dog lovers, which is why dogs go FREE in all of our pet friendly cottages.

-Lake District Mountain Rescue Search Dog Association (LDMRSDA) Malcolm Grindrod, longtime assessor and handler, in his 2015 review, recollects many years ago sitting next to Cilla Black in make up for “Surprise, Surprise” with Search Dog Spin who had successfully found a young girl unconscious on Fairfield in the Eastern Lakes, but after a long night become conscious and was well.
+Lake District Mountain Rescue Search Dog Association (LDMRSDA) Malcolm Grindrod; longtime assessor and handler, in his 2015 review, recollects many years ago sitting next to Cilla Black in make up for “Surprise, Surprise” with Search Dog ‘Spin’, who had successfully found a young girl unconscious on Fairfield Fell, in the Eastern Lakes; successfully saving her life.

 “The training of an air-scenting search dog is a long and complex task, and handlers have to be highly motivated, as this is in addition to the training they already undertake in the course of their rescue work.”